google/or-tools/ortools/sat/docs/scheduling.md

                 model.add(lengths[i] >= type_length_min).only_enforce_if(lit)

                 # Reset the cumul to the duration of the task.
-                # Note we do not check that the duration of the task is within bounds.
                 model.add(cumuls[j] == durations[j]).only_enforce_if(lit)

                 # Penalize the cumul of the previous task w.r.t. the soft max